-Course Description For HRT3M Grade 11 World Religion
+Course Description For HRT3M Grade 11 World Religion Online Course

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the HRT3M course profile.

 |Mid Semester Point|

-||Religion in the New Millennium||10 Hours|
+|Unit 10||Religion in the New Millennium||10 Hours|

 This course provides students with opportunities to explore various world religions and belief traditions.
 Students will develop knowledge of the terms and concepts relevant to this area of study, will examine the ways in which religions and belief traditions meet various human needs, and will learn about the relationship between belief and action.
 They will examine sacred writings and teachings, consider how concepts of time and place influence different religions and belief traditions, and develop research and inquiry skills related to the study of human expressions of belief.